 Institute for One World Health

-- A unique partnership coordinated by iOWH is pioneering the use of synthetic biology to produce a reliable supply of artemesinin, an key component of treatment for malaria, at an affordable price.
-PMIM is registered with the National Drug Development agencies of India (2006), Nepal (2012), and Uganda (2012), and is included on WHO’s Essential Medicine List.
+• Pioneering use of synthetic biology to produce a reliable supply of artemesinin – a key component of malaria treatment – at an affordable price.
+Semisynthetid artemensinin (PMIM) registered with national drug development agencies of India, Nepal and Bangladesh and included on WHO Essential Medicines List.

 SEE THEIR WORK IN ACTION: